ASNA/ASNA.AmyuniPDF/README.md

 After calling StartDriver(), it's very important to assign the PrinterName and the OutputFileName properties to the DataGate printer file's `Printer` and `ReportName` properties (respectively).

 The PrintReport() provides the logic to write to formats of the DataGate print file.
 There isn't anything Amyuni PDF driver-specific in that logic.

+Error handling is all exception based.
+Handling any thrown exceptions is omitted from the the example code below.